Ready to buy a short sale?

 Sometimes.
-Many people hear the term "short sale" and routinely think of a seller that is in trouble and must sell their house quickly to prevent further financial problems.
-This is sometimes the case and can be an opportunity for a buyer to cash in on another's misfortune.
-Alternatively, a lender may consider a short sale even if the seller is current with their mortgage, but property values have declined.
-In these instances the "bargain" price may in fact be in line with current market values instead of below.
+Most people hear the phrase "short sale" and routinely think of a seller that is in default and must sell their home quickly to prevent further financial problems.
+This is occasionally the case and can be an opportunity for a buyer to do well from another's misfortune.
+In contrast, a lender may consider a short sale even if the seller is current, but property values have fallen.
+In these cases the reduced price may in fact be consistent with true market values instead of below.

-- Prior to making any purchase offers, do your homework.
-Using a qualified real estate professional from Selective Realty Inc. to support your research of a property can help you make informed decisions.
-We can help reveal to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Getting this information can help you decide how much to offer.
+- Prior to making any purchase offers, do your research.
+Using a qualified real estate agent from Selective Realty Inc. to support your research of a property will help you make knowledgeable decisions.
+We can help find out to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
+Acquiring this data can help you make a decision about how much to offer.

-Use a REALTOR® with short sale expertise.
-Selective Realty Inc. can help expedite the transaction and make sure you're protected.
-Don't let inexperience delay the closing process.
+Use a real estate professional with short sale knowledge.
+Selective Realty Inc. can aid you in expediting the transaction and make sure you're protected.
+Don't permit inexperience to impede the closing process.
 Put my knowledge and experience to work for you.

-- Even with an experienced real estate agent and under the best circumstances, buying a short sale property will usually take longer than a typical real estate transaction.
-Be aware that most short sales will not close in the customary 30 days or less.
-Remember that you're not only having to get approval from the seller, but the lender must also agree to the discounted price.
-In most cases your offer will be presented to a committee to approve, which will add time - sometimes even 2 to 3 months.
+- Even with an experienced real estate agent and under the best of situations, buying a short sale property will probably take longer than a typical real estate transaction.
+Be informed that many short sales will not close in less than 30 days.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the discounted price.
+It's not uncommon that your offer will be presented to a committee to approve, which will add time - sometimes even 2 to 3 months.

-- Home protection warranties, buyer credits and allowances, and closing cost concessions are typically not up for negotiation when dealing with a short sale.
-The lender will sell the property just the way it is which means the lender won't be paying for repairs.
-Always reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
-At Selective Realty Inc., when I write an offer, I am looking out for your interests first and will always advise you to make your offer contingent upon the inspection results.
+- Home protection plans, buyer credits and allowances, and closing cost concessions are generally not negotiable when buying a short sale.
+The lender will be selling the property as seen which means the lender isn't going to pay for repairs.
+Be sure to reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
+At Selective Realty Inc., when I write an offer, I'm looking out for your interests first and foremost and will always advise you to make your offer contingent upon the outcome of the inspections.